 If books are not readily available from Bookshare, students may request accessible reading materials from Accessibility Services.
 Please request Alt-Text conversions with at least 6 weeks’ notice and schedule an appointment to provide proof-of-purchase of textbooks.
 Formats such as Braille, Braille music, and Tactile Formats require 12 working weeks to complete.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.
 The following information will be needed when you make a request:

 An Alternative Text Request Form is available for your convenience.

 When contacting future instructors, students need to explain that they will be in their classes next semester and need printed materials in an accessible format.
 Students should request advance copies of any print materials needed during the semester.
-This may include, but is not limited to, course packets, handouts, articles, syllabi, and extra desk copies of textbook(s).
+This may include but is not limited to, course packets, handouts, articles, syllabi, and extra desk copies of the textbook(s).
 Explain to the instructors that any materials they lend or donate might be cut and removed from the binding if conversion services are necessary.
 RENTAL TEXTBOOKS MAY BE DISASSEMBLED WITH SPECIAL AUTHORIZATION.

 Accessibility Services coordinates Interpreters/CART/Video Captioning services for students at Athens State University.
-Students needing Interpreter/Cart/Video Captioning services are encouraged to make requests for these services with preferably four weeks’ notice prior to the first date of request and provide a written schedule for all classes, labs, and meeting in which they will need services.
+Students needing Interpreter/Cart/Video Captioning services are encouraged to make requests for these services with preferably four weeks’ notice prior to the first date of request and provide a written schedule for all classes, labs, and meetings in which they will need services.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.